 These fibroids grow on the outside of the uterus, stretching into the pelvis.

-- Subserosal fibroids tend to put additional strain on the bladder, causing bowel related issues.
+- Subserosal fibroids may put additional strain on the bladder or bowel.

-- Both submucosal and subserosal fibroids grow from a stalk like structure, sometimes sticking out of the uterus into the pelvic area.
+- Both submucosal and subserosal fibroids may grow from a stalk like structure, thus getting the name pedunculated fibroid.